smith478/audio-macro-creator/README.md

 ----------------------------------------------------------------
 - Use session states to allow saving without needing to rerun the entire script
 - If macro key phrase is longer than 4 words, just check that the first 4 words match.
 Or throw an error if there are any macros with more than 4 words.
+- Add notebooks to experiment with models
+- Add dropdown for different model options
 ----------------------------------------------------------------
 For transcription with macro application:
 - add fuzzywuzzy, st_audiorec, and word2number to docker image